 You do not have to be in theatre classes to audition for CCS Theatre productions!
 Any student in good academic standing can audition for plays and musicals.
-We have a great 2021-2022 season coming up featuring a Shakespearean tragedy, two comedic musicals, and a one-act play festival.
+We have a great 2022-2023 season coming up featuring a traditional comedy, two fun musicals, and a one-act play festival.
 All audition information will be posted in our virtual audition room (Google Classroom).

 Find Your Class Here:

 In this course, students will learn the basics of theatre: moving on stage, developing a character, pantomime, lighting, and acting.
 Students will also learn the origins of theatre: Greek, Medieval, Renaissance, Elizabethan, and what theatre looks like today.

 In this course, students will deepen their knowledge of theatre.
 The emphasis will be on understanding theatrical works and designing elements of a theatrical work.Topics covered include: costume and makeup design, lighting design, character motivation, effective physicalization, and writing of monologues and sketches based on literary works and characters.
 Students will study 19th century theatre, Naturalism & Realism.
 The semester will often culminate with the production of a play and/or scenes.